hengshan/hengshan.github.io/blog-spatial-optimization/_posts/2021-12-27-what-is-spatial-optimization-blog.markdown

 If you are a beginner like me, you might feel overwhelmed when you hear about the terms such as single objective and multi-objective optimization, linear programming, mixed-integer linear programming, nonlinear programming, mixed-integer nonlinear programming.

 It is so scary that many beginners may stop learning optimization.
 I did not find any free online videos that systemcatically introduce optimization that is easy to understand.
 Well, the topic itself is not easy, as it requires solid math foundation.
-If you are not good at math like me, it is better to learn optimization from relatively easy-to-understand optimization problems including:
+Another approach is to learn optimization from relatively easy-to-understand optimization problems including:
 1. The knapsack problem
 2. The bin packing problem
 3. The container loading problem